section-engineering-education/engineering-education/articles/flask-database-integration-with-sqlalchemy/index.md

 We also covered the types of database relationships that could exist in building database models.

 ### Further Reading and References
-I recommend you look up how to implement a Many-to-Many database relationship [here](https://flask-sqlalchemy.palletsprojects.com/en/2.x/models/).
+I recommend you, to look up on how to implement a Many-to-Many database relationship [here](https://flask-sqlalchemy.palletsprojects.com/en/2.x/models/).

 ### Conclusion
 As a practice test to improve your skills, try creating a contact form in your flask web app, and then store the content in your custom database.